Submissions

 • The submission file is in Microsoft Word.

 • All images/figures/tables are uploaded together in a single ZIP file (not embedded in the main document) and are accompanied by a separate caption sheet.
+Caption sheet must include a written description of the image, as well as provenance metadate (source, date of creation, date of access when relevant, etc).

 • Author acknowledges sole responsibility to obtain image permissions (if applicable) should the submission be accepted for publication.